Federation of Motor Sports Clubs of India: Activities

 The main activities of the National Federation are to promote motor sports at the grass-root level all over the country and to raise the standard of the sport by allocating and conducting various events, it trains and deputes technical officials including stewards to conduct events in a safe and fair manner, it formulated the rules and regulations, both sporting and technical, it issues licenses for clubs to conduct the events and for participants to take part in the events.

 FMSCI conducts National championships in over 10 different disciplines of motor sports like racing, rallying, karting, autocross, motocross & supercross, gymkhana, and drag.
 Two of the flagship National events are the Indian National Rally Championship (INRC) and National Racing Championship (NRC) both for two-wheelers and four-wheelers.
 Nationals with multiple rounds are also conducted by different affiliated clubs which are granted the hosting rights through promoters in karting, supercross and drag.
 Many club events are also conducted throughout the year.
+K1000 Rally, South India Rally and the Rally of Coimbatore are some of the regular rallies which are part of the National Championship calendar.

+FMSCI also collaborates in the organisation of racing leagues like Indian Racing League and Ceat Indian Supercross Racing League (ISRL).